JHenzi/robot-diary/hugo/content/about.md

 ---
 title: "About This Project"
 date: 2025-12-12
-description: "Learn about the Robot Diary project: an AI art piece exploring perspective, memory, and the unique viewpoint of a maintenance robot observing New Orleans through a window."
+description: "Learn about the Robot Diary project: an AI art piece using context-aware LLM prompting to explore perspective, memory, and the unique viewpoint of a maintenance robot observing New Orleans through a window."
 draft: false
 ---